FlashLizard/gobang/README.md

-# Gobang
+# Online Chess Game Platform

-You can visit [Gobang](http://gobang.flashlizard.tk/) to see the Final Result.
+You can visit [Online Chess Game Platform](http://ocgp.flashlizard.tk/) to see the Final Result.

 ## Description

-This is a web gobang application with lobby feature.
-I have accomplished login and ai(use $\alpha - \beta$ Pruning Algorithm) features soon.
+This is a web chess application with lobby feature.
+I have accomplished login and ai(use $\alpha - \beta$ Pruning Algorithm) features.

 ## How To Deploy Simply